There is plenty you can do to safeguard yourself against neurotoxicity by minimizing and offsetting your exposure to toxins that can harm your brain.

 Ashwagandha (Withania somnifera) is an important herb in Ayurvedic medicine that offers neuroprotection against excess glutamate.
 (38)

-So does vinpocetine, a compound based on vincamine, a chemical found in the periwinkle plant (Vinca minor).
-(39)
+Vinpocetine is a compound based on vincamine, a chemical found in the periwinkle plant (Vinca minor).

 Folate is an essential B complex vitamin that protects the brain from environmental neurotoxins.
 (40)

 Since children deficient in folate are more susceptible to lead poisoning, folate may help offset those effects.

 If you accidentally ingest MSG, immediately take vitamin C, ginger, or the amino acid taurine.

 Protecting Your Brain From Neurotoxicity: Take the Next Step

 Your brain is your most important asset, and it’s under assault.